 Since this shoe is so incredibly protective underfoot, it is probably no surprise that it is one of the least sensitive.
 After going out of our way to repeatedly stomp on the pointiest ends of rocks we encountered on the trail, we can say that we virtually never felt anything in the sole of our feet.

-These shoes retail for $130, which is no small chunk of change.
+These shoes can be had for a roughly average price if paying retail, which is still no small chunk of change.
 While we didn't test them to failure, we see no reason why they shouldn't be expected to last through a full season of running.
-They are on the upper end of average for a trail running shoe but are among the least expensive Hokas you can buy.
-As a Top Pick award winner, we think they offer great performance and so present a good value purchase.
+They are among the least expensive Hokas you can buy.
+We think they offer great performance and so present a good value purchase.

-The Hoka Challenger ATR 5 is our Top Pick for Maximum Cushioning because they perform better than the other maximally cushioned shoes that we have tested.
+The Hoka Challenger ATR 5 is one of our favorite maximally cushioned shoes, and comport themselves well compared to the other maximally cushioned shoes that we have tested.
 We love the fact that they have a newly designed outsole that offers drastically improved traction, and are impressed with how well they drain water, making them a great choice for wet climates and dreamy trail running adventures.